 KFA 4: Marine Indigenous Biodiversity ID Action Timeframe Ecological Bands Impacted 4.1 Support the implementation of a Kaimoana Enhancement Plan for the Mātaitai, in addition to any requirements of resource consents.
-Priority project Harbour 4.2 Ensure that at least one new Mātaitai kaimoana species restoration project is initiated in the first three years of Whaka-Ora, Healthy Harbour, in addition to any requirements of resource consents.
-Priority project Harbour 4.3 Publish publicly the reports on marine biodiversity arising from LPC's baseline and other marine monitoring programmes.
-Within 3 years Taihua/Foreshore and harbour 4.4 Undertake a feasibility study for an experimental dredging project to provide enhanced opportunities for kaimoana.
-Within three years Harbour 4.5 Ensure that at least one new Mātaitai kaimoana species restoration project is initiated every year for the next 5 years.
-Within three years Harbour 4.6 Review statutory and non-statutory regional/city planning documents, strategies and bylaws to determine if they appropriately manage marine indigenous biodiversity and marine biosecurity in Whakaraupō and to ensure they are aligned with the Healthy Harbour Plan.
+Priority project 4.2 Ensure that at least one new Mātaitai kaimoana species restoration project is initiated annually in addition to any requirements of resource consents.
+Priority project 4.3 Publish publicly the reports on marine biodiversity arising from LPC's baseline and other marine monitoring programmes.
+Within 3 years - G 4.4 Undertake a feasibility study for an experimental dredging project to provide enhanced opportunities for kaimoana.
+Within three years 4.5 Review statutory and non-statutory regional/city planning documents, strategies and bylaws to determine if they appropriately manage marine indigenous biodiversity and marine biosecurity in Whakaraupō and to ensure they are aligned with the Healthy Harbour Plan.
 Investigate the inclusion of shellfish food gathering standards into these documents.
 This will be supporting information for the scheduled review of the Regional Coastal Environment Plan.
-4+ Wetlands, saltmarsh, taihua/ foreshore and harbour
+4+